-NON-PAYROLL DISBURSEMENTS (EXCLUDING CARD PURCHASES/PAYMENTS, TRAVEL REIMBURSEMENTS, AND PETTY CASH PURCHASES) (CONTINUED)
+NON-PAYROLL DISBURSEMENTS (EXCLUDING CARD PURCHASES/PAYMENTS, TRAVEL REIMBURSEMENTS, AND PETTY CASH PURCHASES)(CONTINUED)

-- 11. Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was - a) Approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, - b) Approved by the required number of authorized signers per the entity's policy.
+- a) Approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, - b) Approved by the required number of authorized signers per the entity's policy.
 Note: If no electronic payments were made from the main operating account during the month selected the practitioner should select an alternative month and/or account for testing that does include electronic disbursements.